krishchow/Null-Battleship/README.md

 ### Extending Pirateship

-Pirateship is a user-friendly interactive game that the public can extend in order to add features and personal preferences which will enhance the experience of a childhood favourite playdown.
+Pirateship is a user-friendly interactive game that the public can extend in order to add features and personalize game aspects which will enhance the experience of a childhood favourite playdown.
 Don’t know where to start?
 The following are examples that an individual can incorporate in order to extend the game:

+    Obstacles that increase the difficulty of the board configuration when players select the location of their ship on the map.
+For example, particular areas within the board boundaries can be set as island or rock objects.

+    Different and personalized themed maps, ships and game graphics.
+For example, as opposed to the traditional battleship and Pirateship, one can choose to extend the game to play an aircraft version of the game, “AirShip”.

+    Minigames and other game modes.
+For example, a survival game mode can be implemented where you and your opponent only possess one ship and must play until one player kills the other players sole ship.

 ## Authors/Summa#ry's